RavanH/xml-sitemap-feed/readme.txt

 Read more on [Increasing memory allocated to PHP](http://codex.wordpress.org/Editing_wp-config.php#Increasing_memory_allocated_to_PHP) (try a value higher than 256M) or ask your hosting provider what you can do.

-= Can I run this on a WPMU / WP3+ Multi-Site setup? =
+= Can I run this on a WPMU / WP3+ Multi-Site / Network setup? =

 Yes.
 In fact, it has been designed for it.
 Tested on WPMU 2.9.2 and WPMS 3+ both with normal activation and with Network Activate / Site Wide Activate.